Transdev: Ireland

 Transdev Ireland (known as Veolia Transport Ireland until May 2013) has operated Dublin's Luas tram system since 2004.
 In June 2019, Transdev was awarded a new contract to operate and maintain the system for another six years, effective 1 December 2019, with an option for a five-year extension.
+Their operation of the Luas is expected to end in September 2026, after another bidder was selected for future operation of the tram.

 Germany

 Transdev Germany operates buses and trains in Germany.
 It was renamed from Veolia Verkehr GmbH in March 2015.